RandomNoobster/IT1901-Chore-Manager/README.md

 - **UI:** The [ui module](/chore-manager/ui/) contains the [view](/chore-manager/ui/src/main/java/ui/viewClasses/) and [controller](/chore-manager/ui/src/main/java/ui/AppController.java) of the application.
 The fxml and css files for the views are located in [/chore-manager/ui/src/main/resources/ui/](/chore-manager/ui/src/main/resources/ui/).

 - **JacocoAggregateReporter:** The [jacocoAggregateReporter module](/chore-manager/jacocoAggregateReporter/) has the required pom.xml configuration for generating an aggregate Jacoco report for the project.
 The report is generated in [/chore-manager/jacocoAggregateReporter/target/site/](/chore-manager/jacocoAggregateReporter/target/site/).

+- **Springboot:** The [springboot module](/chore-manager/springboot/) contains the code for the REST API, which is built with Spring Boot.

 ## Project description
 A description of the project can be found in [/chore-manager/README.md](/chore-manager/README.md).